buddalasunil999/Microsoft.Extensions.Logging.Log4Net.AspNetCore/doc/CONFIG.md

  ## Add the log4net.config file

- Here you will found an example of how your `log4net.config` file should look like.
+ Here you will find an example of how your `log4net.config` file should look like.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>